String Quartet and Orchestra: Closed Loops (2023)

 Piano Concerto: Voyagers (2014)

 My three-movement piano concerto, Voyagers was performed July 12, 2014 by Steinway Artist Dr. Del Parkinson of Boise State University and the Memphis Repertory Orchestra under the direction of William Langley.
-Please enjoy the full video of the live performance.

 I. Allegro ritmico